kubeflow/website/content/en/docs/pipelines/sdk/python-function-components.md

 ## Before you begin

 1. Run the following command to install the Kubeflow Pipelines SDK.
+If you run this command in a Jupyter notebook, restart the kernel after installing the SDK.

 ```python